arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

 ### Concreate Steps

 We already have a list of coordinators for almost all of the core language teams.
 I am planning to schedule regular calls with each of these contributors.
+Each coordinator will then reach out to all translators and reviewers in the language team.